Pelagicore/pelux-manifests/README.md

 vagrant ssh -c "cp -r ${yoctoDir}/build/tmp/deploy/images /vagrant"
 ```

-The container/virtual machine started via vagrant will sync the cloned git repository and use the manifests contained in it to set up the build environment.
-This means that the branch/commit currently checked out will determine what version is being built.
-The final step will copy the image directory containing the built images to the directory on the host where vagrant was started.
+The container/virtual machine started via vagrant will sync the cloned git
+repository and use the manifests contained in it to set up the build
+environment.
+This means that the branch/commit currently checked out will
+determine what version is being built.
+The final step will copy the image
+directory containing the built images to the directory on the host where vagrant
+was started.

 ### Using Repo tool

-#### NOTE: Using this approach one should not clone this git repository, all git manipulation is handled by the repo tool.
+#### NOTE: When using this approach one should not clone this git repository, all git manipulation is handled by the repo tool.

 First, install repo tool as instructed at http://source.android.com/source/downloading.html#installing-repo.